“It’s so easy to dream, of the days gone by,

 Roasting pan, baster and thermometer

 A sturdy roasting pan is a good friend in the kitchen that doesn’t have to cost much, will last for decades and you can use it other kinds of meals, as a warmer, to carry food to pot lucks etc. Forget those aluminum foil throw-away pans that can collapse under a heavy bird.
 They’re not even recyclable and over time will cost you more than if you’d just bought a real pan in the first place.
 For basting: a brush, spoon or bulb turkey baster all work fine.
-We use stainless or Plexiglas turkey basters to avoid chemicals in the plastic ones.
+We use stainless steel turkey basters to avoid chemicals in the plastic ones.
 Meat thermometers are cheap and take the guesswork out of poultry.
-Remember the temperature will rise a few degrees while the bird is resting after you take it out of the oven.
+Remember the temperature will rise a few degrees while the cooked bird is resting after you take it out of the oven.

 Almost all poultry comes to our town in freezer vans on the barge.
 Buy your bird a few weeks before the holiday and you’re more likely to find the size you want.
 Pop it into your freezer.
 It’ll be hard as a brick so mark your calendar for Sunday night before the holiday to transfer it, still wrapped, to a plate in the refrigerator.
 It’ll thaw gradually over the next few days.
 Check it Wednesday to see how it’s doing.
 If you forgot to thaw it until Tuesday or Wednesday and it’s still frozen, all the turkey recipes say don’t let it thaw on the counter because of salmonella risk.
 I’ve made it work by putting the still-wrapped bird into a garbage bag and setting the whole thing into a 5 gallon pot filled with cold water on the counter, changing the water every few hours.
 Not recommended but, just saying…When you’re ready to start cooking, if there’s any ice still in the body cavity rinse the cavity with cold water and pull out the ice.
 It’ll thaw faster once the giblets are out.
 If the bird is thawed, but still a little firm on the inside, I’ve left it on the counter while making the stuffing and it’s worked out.
 The stuffing goes in warm and tends to finish the thawing.
 What you don’t want is to put a partly frozen turkey in the oven because it doesn’t cook uniformly.